huggingface/blog/hardware-partners-program.md

 other Transformer based models such as ViT and Speech2Text have achieved state-of-the-art results on computer vision and speech tasks respectively: transformers are everywhere in the machine learning world and are here to stay.

-But putting transformer-based models to production can be tricky and expensive as they need a lot of compute power to work.
+However, putting transformer-based models into production can be tricky and expensive as they need a lot of compute power to work.
 To solve this many techniques exist, the most popular being quantization.
 Unfortunately, in most cases quantizing a model requires a lot of work, for many reasons: